BassemKhaled7/Template-One/README.md

 # Template-One
-Template using html &amp; css
+Practise on html & css